 The leaves are unharmed by urban smog, Goldspire™ Gingkos will filter out the pollutants in the air to give you tons of fresh clean air.

 In the fall the leaves turn a beautiful shade of golden yellow that will attract attention from all over the neighborhood!

 They're an instant conversation starter.
 All of your guests and neighbors will have to ask about your glowing golden trees.

-These are male Gingko trees, so they don't produce an unpleasant smell like female Gingko trees.
+And since these are male Gingko trees, they don't produce an unpleasant smell like female Gingko trees.